What is the HR Innovation Roundtable?

 Workhuman’s positioning is that recognition creates a “live stream” of human datan and Workhuman iQ + the AI Assistant are designed to turn that into insights around culture effectiveness, retention dynamics, skills signals, and performance patterns.
 That matters to CHROs because it connects two things that are usually separate: behaviour reinforcement (culture, leadership habits) and board-level intelligence (what’s actually happening in the workforce right now).
 And when recognition is embedded into collaboration tools like Microsoft Teams, it stops being a destination programme and becomes a daily operating layer.

-The Manager Operating System for 2026: From Leadership Programs to Leadership Infrastructure
+The Manager Operating System Built for AI Transformation

 panelists: